arianna-lnsng/CSC317-Group-Project/README.md

-# Ink & Frame - Book and Movie Review Platform
+# After the Credits - Your Digital Film Community

 ## Overview
-Ink & Frame is a full-stack web application where users can explore, rate, and review books and movies.
-Built for the CSC317 final group assignment, it combines a clean, responsive frontend with an Express.js backend and a MongoDB database, focusing on real-world CRUD functionality.
+*After the Credits* is a dynamic film review platform where cinephiles can discover, rate, and discuss their favorite films.
+Built for the CSC317 final group assignment, it combines a modern, responsive frontend with an Express.js backend and MongoDB database, creating an immersive space for film enthusiasts.

 ## Team Members and Roles
 - **Cielina Maree Lubrino** (Frontend Lead): Builds page layouts using standard HTML and CSS; ensures all pages are responsive on mobile and desktop.